alextran1985/Horiseon-Website/README.md

 ## Description

-Refactor Horiseon website
-Using sematic HTML elements and accessible alt abbtribute for descriptive and concise title.
+Refactoring Horiseon website using sematic HTML elements and accessible alt abbtribute for descriptive and concise title.

+## Installation

+N/A

 ## Link